Draskown/CSharp_data_visualisation/CPDT_LR2/README.md

 `FrameRate` stands not as much for framerate but for the seconds of delay between the reading iterations of the data.

-The block at the top of the window holds KMeans parameters, tweaking which will result in different segmentaion results.
+The block at the top of the window holds KMeans parameters, tweaking which will result in different segmentation results.

 `Field of View` and `The corridor` correspond to the visualisation limits and parameters of the cloud of points and the passage.